zzonyo/trust-docs-test/source/index.html.md

 - When the data received by the client is failed or delayed, the old data buffer in the server will be discarded.The latest BBO will be pushed.

-- The version id is the match id, global unique, and greater than the last one.
+- version（version number).
+Use match id directly to ensure it is globally unique and the value of version number pushed is the largest.